Finding the Best Places to Retire Since 2006!

-Overview: Inviting Christiansburg is an easygoing but growing town in the lush rolling landscape of western Virginia.
+Christiansburg is an easygoing town in the lush rolling landscape of western Virginia.
 It started out in 1792 as a stop along the Great Wilderness Road and was once home to Davy Crockett and Daniel Boone.

 The town has a code that says that it should be clean, safe and financially sound with engaged citizens.
 These tenets all seem to be well in place because residents take pride in living here.
-The downtown stretches along Main Street and is attractive with one and two story buildings and a church with a white steeple.
-New River Valley Mall has movie theaters, Belk, J.C.
-Penney and the new campus of New River Community College.
-Spradlin Farms Shopping Center has a Barnes and Noble, Target, Pier One and more.
+The downtown is authentic and non-touristy but well kept with one and two story buildings.
+New River Valley Mall has movie theaters, box stores and the New River Community College.
 High school sports are an important part of community life, and green spaces, trails and parks inside and outside of town give residents plenty of places to stay active.
 Restaurants include national chains and locally owned grilles, seafood places, Mexican joints and drive-ins.

 Neighborhoods have a rural quality, and homes are primarily ranch ramblers and raised ranch ramblers.
 Heritage Place is a subdivision with elegant homes, spacious lots and long driveways.
 Virginia Polytechnic Institute and State University (Virginia Tech) is just eight miles to the north in Blacksburg and has football games, theater events and more.

 Cost of Living: 25% below the national average